 Now that you know the keys to success, here's how you make this super juicy grilled turkey breast:

 When I was working on this recipe, for some reason I just had cornbread on the brain to pair with it.
 My intuition proved to be right because it was a winning combination.
 I highly recommend serving grilled turkey breast with a crisp summer salad and grilled, jalapeno cornbread.

 This cornbread could not be easier to make so don’t worry about another complicated recipe.
 I simply started with my favorite boxed honey cornbread mix, then folded in a diced, fresh jalapeno (I only used half of a pepper but you can use more if you really want to taste the kick).
 Bake according to the box directions.
 After the bread has cooled, cut it into triangles.
 During the last 5 minutes of grilling the turkey, lay the cornbread triangles, top down, on the upper rack of the grill.
 Let it grill for 3-5 minutes, just until the edges brown a bit and grill marks appear on the bread.
 Remove from the grill and serve with the meat.

-I really hope you try this grilled turkey breast this summer.
-It will, for sure, break up the grilling monotony you might experience from time to time.
-And, if you happen to have any meat leftover, pick it all of the bone and freeze it for use in any future recipe that calls for cooked poultry.
+I really hope you try this BBQ turkey breast this summer with your favorite sides.
+It will, for sure, be a great recipe to break up the grilling monotony you might experience from time to time.
+And, if you happen to have any meat leftover, pick it all off the bone and freeze it for use as a great alternative in any future recipe that calls for cooked poultry.
 You can even try them in my All-Natural Enchiladas.

 Keep on Grilling,